 - Cover crops can serve as green manure.

 With these techniques, farmers can enrich the soil naturally, without adding fertilizers.
 However, it is critical to know what minerals the next species can either give or take from the earth and match the rotation sequence correctly.
 It will help avoid both nutrient excess and deficiency.

 The history of crop rotation is very important, especially when a farmland owner wants to buy a new field.
-In this case, EOS Crop Monitoring can be useful both for the new and the current owners by providing satellite crop rotation analytics.
+In this case, EOSDA Crop Monitoring can be useful both for the new and the current owners by providing satellite crop rotation analytics.
 With a stack of vegetation indices and NDVI trends on the platform, the seller can show the field state while the buyer can check the claimed field productivity.
 Besides, the buyer needs to know the historical data to assess the field’s potential productivity, as well as to decide on a suitable species to sow within the area.
 You can add new seasons in the Edit Field settings of the Monitoring section, selecting plant types from an extended list.
-EOS Crop Monitoring allows keeping all field records in one place to review whenever needed, so the rotation patterns are also convenient to check.
+EOSDA Crop Monitoring allows keeping all field records in one place to review whenever needed, so the rotation patterns are also convenient to check.

 How Does Crop Rotation Increase Field Productivity?

 Crop rotation impacts the overall field performance, and by monitoring the sequence, agriculturalists understand how to avoid drops in yields.
 By monitoring the NDVI value changes over time, the user also can see how the rotation pattern has affected the field’s health.
-The EOS Crop Monitoring software allows controlling field productivity remotely thanks to satellite-based analytics.
+The EOSDA Crop Monitoring software allows controlling field productivity remotely thanks to satellite-based analytics.
 In particular, it assists in scheduling the cropping sequence for each individual field to prevent: